fmarchon/FacebookFeed/README.md

 ==========================================

 This component is similar to the Facebook Feed one except that you only provide a Facebook page and you can then browse through the different album of the Facebook page.

+ DISCLAIMER:
+ This code has been pulled from a different a project and needs to be code reviewed